spacelift-io/user-documentation/docs/concepts/stack/stack-dependencies.md

     style cartSvcColor fill:#51abcb
     style storageColor fill:#51abcb
     style databaseColor fill:#51cbad
+    style storageSvcColor fill:#ecd309
 ```

 If `BaseInfra` and `Database` are a monorepo and a push event affects both of them, this scenario isn't any different than [Scenario 2](#scenario-2) and [Scenario 4](#scenario-4).
 The order from top to bottom is still the same: `BaseInfra` first, then `Database` & `Network` & `Storage` in parallel, finally `PaymentService` & `CartService` in parallel.

+`Storage` and `StorageService`: let's say that the S3 bucket resource of `Storage` already exists.
+This means that the bucket ARN didn't change, so `StorageService` will be skipped.

 ## Trigger policies

 Stack dependencies are a simpler alternative to [Trigger policies](../policy/trigger-policy.md) that cover most use cases.
 If your use case does not fit Stack dependencies, consider using a Trigger policy.

-There is no connection between the two features, and **the two shouldn't be combined** to avoid confusion.
+There is no connection between the two features, and **the two shouldn't be combined** to avoid confusion or even infinite loops in the dependency graph.

 ## Stack deletion